3 Simple Ways Pharma Brands Can Improve Accessibility

 In the United States, there are 61 million adults, representing 26% of the population over age 18, with at least one disability; nearly half are people over age 75 with age-related issues.
 This chart from the Centers for Disease Control and Prevention (CDC) breaks down the prevalence of disabilities by category in the U.S.:

 In general, people with disabilities use more medications than those without disabilities, yet they often must overcome tremendous hurdles to access critical information online about their prescriptions, vaccinations (flu, coronavirus, and more), and treatments for a range of other conditions.
 For example, customers with low vision or blindness using screen reader technology may find themselves shut out of certain functions.
-And those with intellectual or learning disabilities have an increased risk of misusing prescription medications, especially if the provided content is difficult to follow or comprehend.
+And those with intellectual or learning disabilities have an increased risk of misusing prescription medications, especiA11y if the provided content is difficult to follow or comprehend.

 Conforming to legal regulations for accessibility will not only help keep disabled patients safer but will also reduce the prevalence of interrupted website visits—statistics show that ⅔ of shopping carts are abandoned by disabled consumers who cannot complete their online transactions due to accessibility barriers.

 Another important consideration is that ADA and WCAG conformance protects pharmaceutical companies from litigation.
-Accessibility lawsuits, which are tripling each year, can end up being very expensive, both financially and publicity-wise.
+Accessibility lawsuits, which are tripling each year, can end up being very expensive, both financiA11y and publicity-wise.
 While a majority of defendants have been retail or e-commerce businesses, a growing number of healthcare industry corporations are now being targeted.
 What’s more, many non-compliant companies have been sued more than once for the same violations, either by multiple plaintiffs or for various different online properties (website, app, etc.).

 Three Ways to Improve Your Accessibility